Chargebacks

 The most common reasons for requesting chargebacks are:

-If you have asked MultiSafepay to dispute a chargeback for you, we specify what documentary evidence you need to provide for each chargeback reason.
-Try to provide as much evidence as possible.
+If you have requested MultiSafepay to dispute a chargeback for you, we specify what documentary evidence you need to provide for each chargeback reason.
+Try to provide as much supporting documentation as possible.

 Below are the chargeback reason codes for the major card schemes.